apache/maven-site/content/markdown/configure.md

 Examples include garbage collector and memory configuration, but _not_ options to Maven itself

-Use `java --help` and `java -X` to see what is possible in this particular JVM.
+Use `java -help` and `java -X` to see what is possible in this particular JVM.

 <!--
 ### `$MAVEN_ARGS`